 I have always loved shopping at thrift stores, and Texas Thrift is my all-time favorite.
 It’s like a big treasure hunt to find good, quality items for pennies on the dollar.
 Usually the searching is half of the fun.
 But like a lot of stores have done in response to COVID 19, my store had changed since the last time I had gone there.
 There was a new set of rules and regulations that customers were expected to follow and cashiers were ready to enforce.

 Now there was one door for entry and one for exit and directional arrows on all of the aisles.
 There were also big blue boxes to indicate where to stand while in line and giant glass partitions between customers and cashiers.
 Dressing rooms were closed because of the new restrictions, and everyone was, of course, expected to wear a mask.
-An announcement kept coming over the loud-speaker stressing the need to keep our masks on and stay 2 cart lengths apart for social distancing.
+An announcement kept coming over the loud-speaker.
+It stressed the need to keep our masks on and stay 2 cart lengths apart for social distancing.

-I followed the arrows, tried to avoid people, and stayed obediently inside the blue boxes upon check out.
-When I got near the front of the line, I heard the cashiers yelling at people, “Next in line, please!”
+I followed the arrows, tried to avoid people, and stayed obediently inside the blue boxes upon checkout.
+When I got near the front of the line, I heard the cashiers yelling at people.
+“Next in line, please!”
 I thought to myself that when it was my turn, I would be paying attention and ready to move to the cashier to save the person from screaming.
 Kind of like watching the red light to be ready to go on green.
 So, when I got to the front blue box and the person in front of me left, I started walking toward the free cashier.

 A Rude Comment